 • LLC’s are great vehicles for co-owning property and help protect the co-owners from legal liability.
 See our Oklahoma LLC Guide here

-• If the co-ownership situation is between a husband and wife, or a right of survivorship exists, the surviving owner may need to prepare and file an affidavit of surviving joint tenant before having the ability to sell the property or transfer title.
+• If the co-ownership situation involves a right of survivorship, the surviving owner may need to prepare and file an affidavit of surviving joint tenant.
+This instrument must typically be recorded with the county clerk’s office before the survivor can sell the property or transfer title.

 • If a title issue is never cured, a quiet title action may be required before the title ownership will be marketable or insurable by a title insurance company.